MDK-Packs/Documentation/MDK_v6_Curriculum/README.md

 ## Troubleshooting

-If you are moving from MDK or CMSIS v5 to MDK or CMSI v6, these learning paths help you to manage the complexity:
+If you are moving from MDK or CMSIS v5 to MDK or CMSIS v6, these learning paths help you to manage the complexity:

 - [Migrating Projects to CMSIS v6](https://learn.arm.com/learning-paths/microcontrollers/project-migration-cmsis-v6/)
 - [Convert uvprojx-based projects to csolution](https://learn.arm.com/learning-paths/microcontrollers/uvprojx-conversion/)